AI assistant — not human

 EPC Group conducts EU AI Act gap assessments that classify your AI systems by risk tier, identify compliance gaps, and produce a remediation roadmap with Microsoft platform implementation.
 Learn more about our approach in our Microsoft Purview AI Governance and Compliance Guide.

-Model risk management (MRM) extends traditional financial model governance to AI/ML systems.
-As AI models make increasingly consequential decisions in healthcare, lending, insurance, and hiring, organizations must implement systematic model lifecycle governance that satisfies both internal risk management and regulatory expectations.
+Model risk management (MRM) broadens traditional financial model governance to cover AI and machine learning systems.
+As AI models increasingly impact key sectors such as healthcare, lending, insurance, and hiring, organizations must implement a structured approach to model lifecycle governance.

 Centralized registry of all AI/ML models with risk classification, data lineage, ownership, and approval status.
 No model enters production without governance review.